 So all you have to do is stir these ingredients together with a spoon until it’s well blended.
 It just takes a minute.

 Pour over the top of the beef mixture and cheese.

-Bake this at 350 for 30 minutes, or until it is just a wee bit browned on top.
+Bake this at 350 for 30 minutes or until it is just a wee bit brown on top.